 Other initiatives Kumho is involved in

-Kumho cares about people and the environment they live in.
+Kumho claims to care about people and the environment they live in.
 In 1992, the Koksung plant was selected as a model company for environmental management.
-They also support many charities including the McGrath Foundation in Australia, which they fund to provide breast cancer nurses in rural areas.
+It also supports many charities including the McGrath Foundation in Australia, which it funds to provide breast cancer nurses in rural areas.

 Kumho is creating motor racing history in Australia and across the globe.
 14-year-old schoolboy Alex Rullo became the youngest winner in V8 racing history when he won the 2015 Kumho Tyre Australian V8 Touring Car Series.
 16-year-old Dutch motor racing sensation Max Verstappen won the 2014 Zandvoort Masters in a Dallara shod with Kumho tyres.